gajus/eslint-plugin-flowtype/README.md

           -b: number,
           a: number,
         }

-// Message: Expected type annotations to be in ascending order. "b" should be before "c".
+// Message: Expected type annotations to be in ascending order. "b" must be before "c".
-// Message: Expected type annotations to be in ascending order. "a" should be before "b".
+// Message: Expected type annotations to be in ascending order. "a" must be before "b".

         type FooType = {|